-TWY01 Previous Ref: TWY04 SHLAA Ref: N/a Description: The Settlement Boundary for Twycross Details of Allocation: The revised settlement boundary hugs the settlements built form and curtilages and includes new site allocations and extant planning permissions.
-Justification for the In order to indicate where the boundaries for Allocation: development and settlement limits exist, it is necessary to set out the settlement boundary The settlement boundary has been amended from the detailed in the previous Local Plan (2001) in line with the principles established in the Settlement Boundary Revision Topic Paper.
-Resi dential Site Allocations TWY02 Previous Ref: TWY01, EOI 43 Description: Land north of Orton Lane Details of Allocation: A parcel of land located to the west of the settlement, this 0.66 hectare site is currently outside but adjacent to the settlement boundary and runs along part of Orton Lane which would provide direct access.
-The site has a residential lustification for the allocation of 20 dwellings.
-Justification for the Allocation: Policy 12: Rural Villages of the Core Strategy advocates the allocation of land for a minimum Anocation. of 20 dwellings.
+Justification for the Allocation: will be safeguarded in line with policy DM8.
+This building is Grade I listed and will be safeguarded in line with policy DM11 and DM12 as a heritage asset.
+The Community, Cultural and Tourism Facilities Allocation: Review (Jan 2013) identifies this site as a religious community congregational facility.
+These facilities often serve as the centre of rural community life and often provide opportunities for social events as well as for religious purposes.
+This facility will be safeguarded inline with policy DM25.
+TWY01 Previous Ref: TWY04 SHLAA Ref: N/a Description: Details of Allocation: The Settlement Boundary for Twycross Details of Allocation: The revised settlement boundary hugs the settlements built form and curtilages and includes new site allocations and extant planning permissions.
+Justification for the In order to indicate where the boundaries for Allocation: development and settlement limits exist, it is necessary to set out the settlement boundary.
+The settlement boundary has been amended from that detailed in the previous Local Plan (2001) in line with the principles established in the Settlement Boundary Revision Topic Paper.
+Resi dential Site Allocations TWY02 Previous Ref: TWY01, EOI 43 31 SHLAA Ref: AS566 Description: Land north of Orton Lane Details of Allocation: A parcel of land located to the west of the settlement, this 0.66 hectare site is currently outside but adjacent to the settlement boundary and runs along part of Orton Lane which would provide direct access.
+The site has a residential allocation of 20 dwellings.
+Justification for the Policy 12: Rural Villages of the Core Strategy Allocation: advocates the allocation of land for a minimum of 20 dwellings.
 At October 2013, the residual requirement for the village stood at 20 homes.
 It is anticipated that the allocation of this site will fulfil this residual requirement.
-Civer its lessation the site lends itself well to the Given its location, the site lends itself well to the natural expansion of the settlement boundary as it sits adjacent to existing 1980s housing on Hallfields, and is set some distance from the boundary of the village's Conservation Area and the location of the Scheduled Monument.
+Given its location, the site lends itself well to the natural expansion of the settlement boundary as it sits adjacent to existing 1980s housing on Hallfields, and is set some distance from the boundary of the village's Conservation Area and the location of the Scheduled Monument.
 In drawing up schemes for this site, careful consideration will need to be given to the impact on the views to and from the village and the surrounding countryside.

 Whilst this site is classed as Grade II agricultural land, and would normally be discounted for development, Twycross as a whole is primarily located upon and surrounded by Grade II land, meaning there are no unconstrained sites which could be developed.
 The site was considered as part of the Extended Phase 1 Habitat Survey in 2012 and the site's arable land was found to be of low ecological importance.
 Of those sites identified for consideration, this site offers the most potential for development and is viewed to have the least impact on the rest of the village.